jkawahara/jkawahara.github.io/README.md

         * For each page (*.html), use Front Matter to predefine variables (layout, title, heading) and inherit specific layout
           * _layouts: index, about, blog, contact.html inherit from page, post.html, which in turn, inherit from default.html
           * _includes: links, navigation.html included in default.html
-          * _data: navigation, portfolio.yml custom data is accessed by navigation, index.html
+          * _data: navigation, portfolio, sidebar.yml custom data is accessed by links, navigation, index.html
         * For each page (*.html), use Liquid to process templates:
           * {{ variable }} to output content
           * {% logic %} to perform logic statements